November 22, 2023 - 9:01 pm

 The Pilgrims’ first winter in the New World had been a harsh one.
 The wheat they had brought with them to plant would not grow in the rocky New England soil.
 Nearly half the colonists died.

-But the survivors were hard-working and tenacious, and — with the help of an English-speaking Wampanoag named Tisquantum (the Pilgrims dubbed him “Squanto”) — they were able to thank the Creator for an abundant harvest that second autumn in a new land.
+But the survivors were hardworking and tenacious, and — with the help of an English-speaking Wampanoag named Tisquantum (the Pilgrims dubbed him “Squanto”) — they learned how to cultivate corn by using fish for fertilizer, how to dig and cook clams, how to tap the maples for sap.
+And so they were able to thank the Creator for an abundant harvest that second autumn in a new land.

 The problem with this tale is that it’s not true.

 In his “History of Plymouth Plantation,” the governor of the colony, William Bradford, reported that the colonists went hungry because they refused to work in the fields, preferring to steal.
-Gov. Bradford recalled that the colony was riddled with “corruption and discontent.”
+He recalled for posterity that the colony was riddled with “corruption and discontent.”

 Then, Richard J. Marbury points out in a November 1985 article in The Free Market, “something changed.”
-By harvest time 1623, Gov. Bradford was reporting that, “Instead of famine, now God gave them plenty, and the face of things was changed, to the rejoicing of the hearts of many.”
+By harvest time, 1623, Gov. Bradford was reporting that, “Instead of famine, now God gave them plenty, and the face of things was changed, to the rejoicing of the hearts of many, for which they blessed God.”

-In 1623, Gov. Bradford simply “gave each household a parcel of land and told them they could keep what they produced or trade it away as they saw fit.”
+What had transpired?
+In 1623 Gov. Bradford “gave each household a parcel of land and told them they could keep what they produced, or trade it away as they saw fit.”

 Yes, America is a bounteous land.
 But the source of that bounty lies not primarily in the fertility of our soil or the frequency of the rains.
 No, the source of our bounty is the discovery made by the Pilgrims in 1623, that when individuals are allowed to hold their own land, to eat what they raise and keep the profits from any surplus they sell, hard work is rewarded and thus encouraged, and the entire community enjoys prosperity and plenty.